Azure/oms-log-analytics-firehose-nozzle/README.md

-FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : If set, the specified types of events will be dropped SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller IDLE_TIMEOUT_SEC          : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Valid log levels: DEBUG, INFO, ERROR
+FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : If set, the specified types of events will be dropped SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Valid log levels: DEBUG, INFO, ERROR
 ```
 Operators should run at least two instances of the nozzle to reduce message loss.
 The Firehose will evenly distribute events across all instances of the nozzle.
 Scale to more instances if the nozzle cannot handle the workload.